gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 programmed in Java or C# all along.
 With this power at your fingertips, you can implement your own _OOP system_ with objects, classes, inheritance and information hiding in a few hundred lines of Lisp code.
-For traditional programming languages like C, adding Object Orientation was an enormous PhD task which took multiple years (remember C++).
+For traditional programming languages like C, adding OOP was an enormous PhD task which took multiple years (remember C++).
 In Lisp it is an undergrad assignment which takes a few days! :exploding_head: Implementing concepts yourself is the best way to learn them, that is where Lisp really shines.

 > _What I cannot build.
 I do not understand._ - **Richard Feynman**